Skip to content

 Arthur's Seat Sunrise: 4:30am in Summer

 In June and July, Edinburgh sunrise is at 4:26–4:30am.
-Starting the Arthur's Seat hike at 3:45am (the path is safe, the route is simple, take a head torch) puts you at the summit for one of the most extraordinary natural light shows in the UK: the Forth bridges lit silver, the city slowly emerging from darkness below, the Highlands appearing through mist to the north.
-It sounds extreme.
-Visitors who do it universally describe it as the highlight of their Scotland trip.
-No alarm is set that doesn't feel worth it from the top.
+Starting the Arthur's Seat hike at 3:45am (take a head torch — the path is safe but rocky in darkness) puts you at the summit for one of the most extraordinary natural light shows in the UK: the Forth bridges lit silver, the city emerging from darkness below, the Highlands appearing through mist to the north.

 📸 Been to Edinburgh?